chabou/hyper-plugins-screenshots/README.md

 ## To Do

-* [ ] Publish automatically Github Release after CI build
 * [ ] Automatically add new plugins to root package.json
 * [ ] Watch plugins updates (Greenkeeper?)
+* [ ] Add some action at Hyper start to have severals panes and tabs